Albano Carrisi: Career

-In 2005, he starred in the Italian reality show L'isola dei Famosi (Italian version of Celebrity Survivor) with his daughter, Romina Carrisi.
-Al Bano returned to Sanremo Music Festival in 2007, where he sang "Nel perdono" which came in second place.
+In 2005, with his daughter, Romina Carrisi, Al Bano starred in the Italian reality show L'isola dei Famosi (an Italian version of Celebrity Survivor).
+He returned to the Sanremo Music Festival in 2007, where he sang "Nel perdono" which came in second place.

 Al Bano still tours all over the world.
-He is a constant on Italian television and has a large number of fans who follow his career very closely.
-To date Al Bano has sold 165 million albums around the world.
-Al Bano has visited Albania a number of times.
-He was there for a concert in 1989 and has been enjoying great popularity there.
+He appears often on Italian television and has a large number of fans who follow his career very closely.
+To date, Al Bano has sold 165 million albums around the world.
+He has visited Albania a number of times.
+He was there for a concert in 1989 and has enjoyed great popularity there.

-In June 2016 Al Bano was granted Albanian citizenship due to his close ties with the country and career successes in Albania.
+In June 2016, Al Bano was granted Albanian citizenship due to his close ties with the country and career successes in Albania.

-In March 2019 Al Bano was included in the blacklist of the Ukrainian website "Myrotvorets" and the Ukrainian government banned him from entering Ukraine because of his support of the 2014 Russian annexation of Crimea.
+In March 2019, Al Bano was included in the blacklist of the Ukrainian website "Myrotvorets" and the Ukrainian government banned him from entering Ukraine because of his support of the 2014 Russian annexation of Crimea.

 In April 2020 Al Bano released a dual-language song in Italian and English praising the natural beauty of Latvia.
 Terra d'Ambra e di Emozioni / Land of Amber was written and composed by Charles Goodger with Italian lyrics by Alberto Zeppieri.
 The Latvian Tourist Board used it in a promotional video.

 Opera

-Al Bano grew up listening to opera for which he had a great passion.
-He has released several opera albums and is a tenor.
-In 1997, he released an opera solo album 1997 entitled Concerto Classico, which went double platinum in a short time.
-Songs he sang on that album include "Una furtiva lagrima", "Va, pensiero", "La nostra serenata", "E lucevan le stelle", and "Ave Maria".
+Al Bano grew up listening to opera for which he has a great passion.
+A tenor, he has released several opera albums.
+In 1997, he released an opera solo album entitled Concerto Classico, which went double platinum in a short time.
+Songs he sang on that album include "Una furtiva lagrima", "Va, pensiero", "La nostra serenata", "E lucevan le stelle", "Ave Maria", and "Canto alla Gioia" (inspired by Ludwig van Beethoven's "Ode to Joy").
 (Note: It is unclear as to which version of "Ave Maria" this was, but the best-known ones are those by Bach/Gounod and by Schubert.)